backstage/backstage/packages/backend-common/api-report.md

 import { LoadConfigOptionsRemote } from '@backstage/config-loader';
 import { Logger } from 'winston';
 import { MergeResult } from 'isomorphic-git';
+import { DiscoveryService as PluginEndpointDiscovery } from '@backstage/backend-plugin-api';
 import { PushResult } from 'isomorphic-git';
 import { Readable } from 'stream';
 import { ReadCommitResult } from 'isomorphic-git';